niklasramo/palikka/README.md

 ###.Deferred.prototype.done()

-Add a callback that will be called when the Deferred instance is resolved.
+Add a callback that will be called when the deferred is resolved.

 **Syntax**